What It Is, How to Heal It, and How to Prevent It

 When practiced consistently, the methods above that help heal bowel rot can also help prevent it.
 In addition to the above methods, you can prevent stomach pain and discomfort from happening in the first place by making adjustments to your diet.
 First, make sure you eat plenty of fruits and vegetables — at least 5 servings a day.
 According to Dr.Jan Sambrook of the online directory Patient, this is an effective way to prevent colic (12).
 Sambrook says that eating enough fruits and vegetables “reduces the risk of developing heart disease, stroke, or bowel cancer” (12).
 Second, boost your fiber (AKA roughage) intake.
 Eating plenty of fruits and vegetables is a good start – they’re packed with fiber.
 Eating fiber promotes bowel health by keeping bowel movements regular and reducing constipation.
 A high-fiber diet can also help lower levels of the bad cholesterol known as LDL, or low-density lipoprotein (12).
 According to Dr. Sambrook, simply “switching to rice and wholemeal pasta and bread can dramatically increase your fiber intake.
 Legumes like lentils and beans are also full of fiber” (12).
 It’s important to note that you should drink plenty of water when following a high-fiber diet — aim to drink 6-8 cups per day (12).

-See Also What to wear with brown pants
+See Also What shoes to wear with mom jeans

 The Keys Pulled Out When Dealing With Bowel Rots